- Prevention when outside near bush or grassy areas

 - After you come inside, check your clothes, hands, hairline, neck, & behind your ears for ticks (do a tick check).

-- If you find ticks on your clothes, pick them off with tweezers and put them the garbage bin (or keep them in a plastic vial to be tested).
+- If you find ticks on your clothes, follow safe removal instructions below and put them the garbage bin (or keep them in a plastic vial to be tested).

 Found a tick already attached to your body?

-- Remove them carefully with long nosed tweezers or pronged tick removers that are designed to go under the body taking out at the head.
+- Don't panic!!
+Not all tick carry pathogens that make people sick.
+Remove them carefully with long nosed tweezers or pronged tick removers that are designed to go under the body taking out at the head.
 It is very critical that you avoid squeezing the tick and it’s toxic contents into your blood stream;

 - Do not cover the tick in methylated spirits, rubbing alcohol, bi-carbonate of soda, Vaseline, any other substance or burn it with a match – this will make the tick release bacteria-containing Lyme disease (as well as other organisms and disease) into your blood stream; and